GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 libraries, but also creates appropriate property sheet for use of the library, installs the libraries and DLLs in a standardized location (usually C:\Program Files\libpqxx), and automatically asks for admin privileges.
+Optionally the patches needed to implement efficiency changes can be applied between constructing the solution and the compiling it.
 It places the library in a named subdirectory of libpqxx install, so that variously configured installs have different names.
 Furthermore it organizes the installation as a single directory with include and 'share' directories (with documentation), but the lib directory has both a Debug and Release subdirectory with the respective library.
 (The simplified example above wound up with two copies of the include and the documentation directories.)

-Two other batch files are provided in this repository:
+Three other batch files are provided in this repository:
-`Easy-PQXX-x64Unicode.bat` is pre-configured for Unicode character set.
-`Easy-PQXX-Win32.bat` is pre-configured for Win32 (x86) compiling.
-The
+`Easy-PQXX-patch.bat` is pre-configured to patch the CMake generated files with efficiency modifications, consistent with the latest development copy of libpqxx-master. `Easy-PQXX-x64Unicode.bat` is pre-configured for Unicode character set as well as the efficiency modifications in a 64 bit compilation.
+(Useful along with wxWidgets library.) `Easy-PQXX-Win32.bat` is pre-configured for Win32 (x86) compiling.
+The latter has the typical 32 bit PostgreSQL location selected.

-latter has the typical 32 bit PostgreSQL location selected.
-In both cases the user may have to do some configuration changes to adapt the use.
-The `Easy-PQXX.bat` is always the master copy, and these are derived by copying that and changing one or more settings.
-If there is ever a disparity, the one with no suffix is the maintained copy.
+In all cases the user may have to make some configuration changes to adapt the use.
+The `Easy-PQXX.bat` is always the master copy, and the others are derived by copying and changing one or more of the settings.
+If there is ever a disparity, `Easy-PQXX.bat` is the maintained master copy.

 This batch file has a top section to allow the user to configure the build.
 As noted in the batch file, it should be copied to the top level directory